xupgit/awslabs/GUI_Flow_lab.md

 1. Click **Apply** and **Run** to execute the application through GUI
 1. Once, the execution is completed, double-click on the **Profile Summary** entry under **System &gt; gui\_flow\_example-Default** in the **Assistant** tab
     The profile report will open.
-1. Double-click on the **Application Timeline** entry in the **Assistant** tab, expand all entries in the timeline graph and see various activities in each fucntional units of the design
+1. Double-click on the **Application Timeline** entry in the **Assistant** tab, expand all entries in the timeline graph and see various activities in each functional units of the design